 Make sure to include these vitamins into your daily diet.
 They are found in eggs, cheese, citrus fruits, and green leafy veggies.

 Argan, coconut, castor, sweet almond oil, and many others can help your hair come back to excellent condition.
-They are all considered as natural remedies for hair breakage treatment.
-You can use them in pure form or combine them with other ingredients to make DIY masks for your hair.
+They are all considered natural remedies for hair breakage treatment.
+You can use them in pure form, use natural hair tonics, or combine them with other ingredients to make DIY masks for your hair.

 DIY Anti Breakage Hair Treatment